black-sliver/PopTracker/BUILD.md

 The release builds for Windows and macOS are very custom since we do not want to force msys or brew on anyone and use a gnu toolchain for development.

-* Meson's submodules system would be great, but some of them are very outdated or incomplete and maintinaing the recipes for all dependencies is too much work.
+* Meson's submodules system would be great, but some of them are very outdated or incomplete and maintaining the recipes for all dependencies is too much work.
 * CMake did fail when trying to create the static windows build, at which point we'd need to modify and maintain CMake files for subprojects.